ventus-ag/docs/_docs/Kubernetes/Autoscaling.md

 deployment-test-675c865767-rwnf9   0/1     Pending   0          42s
 deployment-test-675c865767-v5c4p   0/1     Pending   0          42s
 ```
-As you can see, only 2 of 5 pods are in running status and 3 in pending.
+As you can see, only 2 of 5 pods are in running state and 3 in pending.

-- Use command  `kubectl describe pod "pod name"` on one of the pods with pending status:
+- Use command  `kubectl describe pod "pod name"` with one of the pods in pending state:

 `kubectl describe pod deployment-test-675c865767-v5c4p`